The phone rang but I didn’t answer.

 To my family and friends: I think about you.
 I pray for you.
 I love you.

 Thanks for being special.
-Thanks for not forgetting about this introverted one.
-Thanks for constantly trying to pull me outside of my comfort zone.
+Thanks for not forgetting about this often-introverted one.
+Thanks for constantly offering experiences outside of my comfort zone.

 To myself: Remember how blessed you are.
 Remember to be grateful.
-Remember you don’t deserve any of this.
+Remember that someday, all of this will dissolve away.

 To everyone: Please keep creating, writing, and expressing your real and raw self to your family, friends, and the page.